jayson-lou/express-web-blockchain/README.md

+# Little blockchain web application

-# This is to demonstrate how the blockchain works with a web application.
+This is to demonstrate how the blockchain works with a web application.

 ## Usage